anosharahim/linear-parameter-model/README.md

 # Predicting Yosemite Village Weather

-This project aims to model the yearly temperature variations in Yosemite Village, California, using Radial Basis Functions (RBFs) and Linear Parameter Modeling.
+This project models the yearly temperature variations in Yosemite Village, California, using Radial Basis Functions (RBFs) and Linear Parameter Modeling.

 ## Techniques Used